 Paying for college can be really expensive — even if you spend years saving for it.

-The average annual cost of tuition and fees for a private university is around $34,740 a year, and in-state tuition averages $9,970 a year.
+The average annual cost of tuition and fees for a private four-year university was around $32,825 for academic year 2020-21, according to the National Center for Education Statistics.

-If those price tags leave you with sticker shock, you’re not alone.
+If that price tag leaves you with sticker shock, you’re not alone.
 Every year, students and families must figure out a way to pay for college.
 And although scholarships and personal savings can help, sometimes they can’t cover everything — meaning students or their parents are left to opt for student loans.

 If you’re considering financing your child’s or your education with student loans, here’s a primer on some of the options available and how you can repay them after you graduate.